-Both classes involves teaching you to train your dog in basic obedience and good manners.
-The classes are designed for both family pets and dogs who will eventually be competing in formal obedience trials.
+This class is suitable for dogs over the age of 6 months.
+It involves teaching you to train your dog in basic obedience and good manners.
+The classes are designed for both family pets and for dogs who will eventually be competing in formal obedience trials.

 The purpose of this class is to prepare you and your dog to compete in the dog sport of obedience trialling.

 In order to be successful, the following prerequisites are required: reliable “sit”, generally loose leash walking on handler’s left.